SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Other Comprehensive Income (Loss)

-The Company's restricted cash consists of escrowed funds deposited with financial institutions for real estate taxes, insurance and other reserves for capital improvements in accordance with the Company's loan agreements and like-kind exchange proceeds.
+The Company's restricted cash consists of escrowed funds deposited with financial institutions for real estate taxes, insurance and other reserves for capital improvements in accordance with the Company's loan agreements.

 Use of Estimates